cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 * `tapPhoto` - Defaults to true - Does not work if toBack is set to false in which case you use the takePicture method
 * `tapFocus` - Defaults to false - Allows the user to tap to focus, when the view is in the foreground
 * `previewDrag` - Defaults to false - Does not work if toBack is set to false
+* `disableExifHeaderStripping` - Defaults to false - On Android disable automatic rotation of the image, and let the browser deal with it (keep reading on how to achieve it)

 ```javascript
 let options = {